sinc-lab/sincFold/README.md

 Then, a different test set can be evaluated with

-    sincFold test sample/test.csv -m output_path/weights.pmt
+    sincFold test sample/test.csv -w output_path/weights.pmt

-The model path (-m) is optional, if ommited the pretrained weights are used.
+The model path (-w) is optional, if ommited the pretrained weights are used.

 ## Reproducing our results

-You can run the complete train and test scheme using the following code (in this case set up benchmarkII and fold 0 data partition)
+You can run the complete train and test scheme using the following code (in this case set up benchmarkII and fold 0 data partition).

 ```python
 import os